ziakhan1992/telemedicine-app/README.md

-"This is my telemedicine app"
+"This is a Node.js-based telemedicine application"